 I've been a journalist for 20-plus years, covering everything from political corruption to shark-tagging expeditions.
 I attended Penn State and Columbia University, where I sometimes teach as an adjunct professor.
 I worked in the newspaper business for more than a decade before making the switch to magazines and digital media.

-There's not much I haven't covered in my career: Hurricane Katrina, anthrax attacks, the Super Bowl, a Bassmaster Classic.
+There's not much I haven't written about: Hurricane Katrina, anthrax attacks, the Super Bowl, a Bassmaster Classic.
 My reporting helped get an innocent man off death row and send a corrupt politician to jail.
-I've written a few long magazine features and edited a whole lot more, by some of the top writers in the business.
+I've published a few long magazine features and edited a whole lot more, by some of the best writers in the business.

-Nowadays I focus on the most important story facing humanity — climate change — as the executive editor of Grist, a nonprofit digital publication reaching 2.5 million readers a month.
-Here's how you can support our work and why it matters.
+Nowadays I'm the editor of Grist, a nonprofit digital publication reaching 2.5 million readers a month.
+We annoy polluters and explore solutions to a planet that doesn't burn and a future that doesn't suck.
+Here's how you can support our work.